Security-Onion-Solutions/securityonion-cloud/terraform/gcp/README.md

 # Security Onion in the Cloud
+# DISCLAIMER: The following content was developed for usage with Security Onion 16.04 and has not yet been updated for Security Onion 2.

 **NOTE: The Security Onion Google Image and associated scripts are still in testing, and are NOT recommended for production use.**

 The following components are currently supported and are in testing: